adimail/classroom/index.md

 Navigate the content from the sidebar.
 The search also works pretty well.
 I hope you find what you are looking for.
 This is my attempt at learning the stings from a contextual perspective and applying my knowledge to build things.

 Cheers.

----
-Here is a collection of [MLOps and DL Projects](https://adimail.github.io/mlops/) with demos, notebooks and code, all publicly available.